borntofrappe/fullstack-d3/README.md

 ### Date parser

-In the dataset dates are included as a string, like "2018-01-02", but the d3 library works with date objects.
-To convert between the two the `d3-time-format` module provides helper functions like `d3.timeParse`.
+In `nyc_weather_data.json` dates are strings, like "2018-01-02".
+Since the D3 library is able to work with date objects convert the value with the [`d3-time-format`](https://d3js.org/d3-time-format) module and the helper function `d3.timeParse`.

 ```js
 const dateParser = timeParse("%Y-%m-%d");
 ```

-The function receives as input a string describing the format of the date.
+The function receives as input a string detailing the format of the date.
 In this instance the full year followed by the month followed by the day, all separated with a hyphen.

+For a list of directives refer to [D3's own documentation](https://d3js.org/d3-time-format#locale_format),

 ### Accessor functions